-- 1. Evaluate and register imported food and feed on SFDA's E-Service portal, - 2.
-Inspect imported food and feed products at Saudi ports of entry, - 3.
-Register and inspect foreign facilities that export seafood, livestock, and poultry meat to Saudi Arabia, - 4.
-Issue health certificates for food product exports, and - 5.
-Inspect local food and feed factories
+- 1. Evaluate and register imported food and feed on SFDA's E-Service portal. - 2.
+Inspect imported food and feed products at Saudi ports of entry. - 3.
+Register and inspect foreign facilities that export seafood, livestock, and poultry meat to the Kingdom. - 4.
+Issue health certificates for food product exports. - 5.
+Inspect local food and feed factories.

-The GSO is made up of the national standards bodies of Yemen and the six GCC countries (the United Arab Emirates, Saudi Arabia, Kuwait, Bahrain, Oman, and Qatar).
+The GSO is made up of the national standards bodies of Yemen and the six GCC countries.
 As a group, the GSO's main role is to create a common set of regulations and standards.
 The GSO's Food Standards Committee (FSC) is responsible for drafting new food regulations and standards and updating existing ones.
-The Chairman of the FSC rotates among the member states.
+The Chairmanship of the FSC rotates among the member states.
 All GSO draft standards are submitted for review and approval to the GSO Board of Directors (BOD), which is composed of the ministers responsible for standardization in each member state.
 They meet twice a year to deliberate on standards and other related issues.

 GSO draft regulations and standards are generally notified to the WTO by the seven member countries and are open for public comments for sixty days.
 Once a new standard is approved by the BOD, it is implemented in each member state, and in most cases after a phase-in period of six months from the date of approval.
 In practice, GCC countries differ concerning the timing of implementation and the enforcement of new GSO technical regulations.
+Saudi Arabia is often the earliest adaptor of newly issued regulations particularly if it prepares the drafts of the approved regulations.
 GSO issues two types of official documents that govern food and agricultural products:

-- 1. GSO Technical Regulations: All technical regulations must be approved unanimously by all member countries to replace existing national standards.
-Implementation is mandatory in all member counties. - 2.
-GSO Standards: GSO standards are adopted by a majority vote of member states and implementation is voluntary in all member countries.
+1. GSO Technical Regulations: All technical regulations must be approved unanimously by all member countries to replace existing national standards.
+Implementation is mandatory in all member countries.

+2. GSO Standards: GSO standards are adopted by a majority vote of member states and implementation is voluntary in all member countries.
+Unfortunately, it is extremely difficult to confirm the status of these standards in the member countries.

-GSO standards are often based on Codex Alimentarius regulations and to some extent on European and U.S. standards, but are modified to reflect local religious, cultural, and climatic conditions.
+GSO standards are often based on Codex Alimentarius standards and to some extent on European and U.S. standards, but are modified to reflect local religious, cultural, and climatic conditions.
 The GSO often adopts existing member countries' standards after updating them and making sure that they conform to Codex Alimentarius guidelines and/or International Organization for Standardization (ISO) standards.
 The GSO Ministerial Board has authorized the GSO to adopt international standards in their original language as a fast-track measure to develop and increase the total number of Gulf standards.
-As such, the GSO has adopted several ISO and Codex technical regulations and standards.
+As such, the GSO has adopted several ISO and Codex texts or guidelines.

 GSO issued standards are implemented in the seven member countries.
 Saudi Arabia implements GSO regulations and standards if they are more recently updated compared to existing SFDA regulations.
 However, while originating from the GSO, there are some of SFDA regulations that are not compatible with international standards and/or U.S. regulations or are costly to enforce or implement.
-Examples of this include the ban on animal protein in animal feed the ban on poultry stunning/immobilization for religious purposes, and nutrition labeling requirements.
+Examples of this include the ban on animal protein in animal feed, the ban on poultry stunning/immobilization for religious purposes, and nutrition labeling requirements.

-English copies of GSO standards mentioned in this report and other food/agricultural are available and can be purchased from the GSO headquarters in Riyadh by clicking on this link: GSO Standards Store.
-For a list of SFDA's technical regulations and standards for food, seafood and agricultural products, please use this link.
+English copies of GSO standards mentioned in this report and other food/agricultural are available and can be purchased from the GSO headquarters in Riyadh by clicking on GSO Standards Store.
+For a list of SFDA's technical regulations and standards for food, seafood and agricultural products, you may use this link.
 The SFDA technical regulations and standards can be purchased from SFDA online store.